AOSC-Dev/oma/README.md

-# aoscpt
+# oma

-A apt frontend for AOSC OS
+An apt frontend for AOSC OS.